 As an entrepreneur, you can be inspired by a great idea to create something.
 However, how will the market respond to it?
-How will you know if your product will eventually be purchased by many people?
+How will you know if many people will eventually purchase your product?

-MVP stands for the minimum viable product.
-In mobile development, app MVP refers to a basic version of an application.
+A Minimum Viable product is a basic version of an application.
 Thus, the MVP development process is a procedure by which a new product is built with core functionalities.
-The purpose here is to test the target audience’s response to it.
+The main purpose of an MVP is to test the target audience’s response to it.
 After this step, an actual product with full features is developed.

 Moreover, MVP is an essential element of a lean startup business model.
 This methodology states that there are several repetitive cycles of improvement in the IT product development process.
 How does it play out?

 Here’s how Eric Ries, the author of Lean StartUp, defines the MVP: “The Minimum Viable Product (MVP) is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”

 An MVP is a version of a product with just enough features to be usable by early adopters.
 The goal of an MVP is not to have a fully-fledged product but to test critical assumptions and gather feedback from users.

 Sometimes, an MVP can be as simple as a landing page with a signup form.
 This was the case for Dropbox, which used a simple landing page to gauge user interest before building out the rest of the service.
 In other cases, an MVP might be a fully functional product with limited features.
 This was the case for Twitter, which launched with a very basic set of features and gradually added more over time.

 Building an MVP can be a great way to get your product off the ground without spending too much time or money on development.
 However, it's essential to keep in mind that not every product is suited for an MVP.
 In some cases, launching with a fully-fledged product might make more sense.